The Norwegian Primary Care Research Network

 - Regular updates and dialogue with the project management team, if needed.

-For studies conducted by commercial entities there are specific rules that apply, where the prosecutor has to cover all costs associated with using PraksisNett.
+For projects conducted by commercial entities specific rules apply requiring the project owner to cover all costs associated with using PraksisNett.

 → Are you a GP: Click here!